unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 the others will get an error from the proxy.

 This happens because the default size of uWSGI's listen queue is 100 slots.
-Before you ask, it is an average value choosen by the maximum value allowed by default by your kernel.
+Before you ask, it is an average value chosen by the maximum value allowed by default by your kernel.

 Each operating system has a default limit (Linux has 128, for example), so